 It is important to keep in mind that their looks may not last forever though – whilst it is possible to clean your hiking shoes (and you should if you want to have them last as long as possible) you may find that some areas can’t be cleaned as easily and do not look so good after a lot of wear and tear.

-Generally, the more high spec the materials used, the more likely you are to have a hiking shoe that stays looking as good as it can for as long as it can as this will help to ward off any rips or scrapes that can tarnish it’s look.
+Generally, the more high spec the materials used, the more likely you are to have a hiking shoe that stays looking as good as it can for as long as it can as this will help to ward off any rips or scrapes that can tarnish their look.

 Durability